Azure/azure-quickstart-templates/matlab-cluster/README.md

             -   A storage account needs to be created to store both the base VM image as well as the images of the cluster VM’s.
-                **It is stronhly recommended that a Premium storage account is used to ensure optimal performance of MDCS.**
+                **It is strongly recommended that a Premium storage account is used to ensure optimal performance of the MATLAB software.**

            -   Set ‘Disk type’ to “Premium (SSD)”